The door hinge multiplication table

 3D hinges are used particularly frequently in entrance doors, as they ensure optimum closure of the door.
 Further advantages: They contribute to sound insulation, thermal insulation and burglary protection, among other things.

 A distinction is also made between top hinges.
 Whether made of aluminium or plastic - they are particularly suitable for front doors.
 They are available in 2-part and 3-part versions.
 They can be flexibly adjusted and are screwed into place.
 Although top hinges require less maintenance, the adjustment of the sash should be checked regularly so that the hinges are not subjected to unnecessary stress.

-What is a band bag?
+Door hinges: What is a hinge pocket?

 If the hinge bottom part is not fixed directly in the frame, the hinge pocket comes to the rescue and holds the hinge bottom part including its two screw threads.
 This is often the case, for example, with block frames or steel frames.
 The bottom part of the hinge is then fastened with a clamping shoe and clamping screws and screwed into the frame as a unit with the hinge pocket.
 For this reason, a door with a hinge pocket is also referred to as "reinforced hinges".

 At GRIFFWERK you will find a wide range of accessories for doors and windows.
 Whether glass door or wooden door - we also have the matching door hinges.
 The right glass door fitting is particularly important for all-glass doors.
 Convince yourself of the GRIFFWERK quality with the PURISTO S glass hinged door fitting set with the matching glass door fitting and glass door hinge - available in matt stainless steel, cashmere grey and graphite black.
 You will also find matching door handles in the GRIFFWERK range.
 Our products are available from specialist dealers and selected online shops!

 The most frequently asked questions about door hinges